 The day I "helped", Emerald kicked Turquoise out.
 So I thought I'd offer Turquoise the upper nest box.
 She angrily flung the straw all over the coop, and looked down at Emerald settling into the nest.
 She jumped down, got into the nest, bit her, and kicked her out.
 It's circular pettiness until everyone has laid their egg.

 We get up right before dawn, have a coffee, and I head out to the chicken coop as the sun comes up.
 While I put out the feed and water, I talk to them.
-They banging around the coop, anxious to get out and greet the day.
+They march around the coop, anxious to get out and greet the day.
 Archie usually gets out first and looks at the skies.
 If there's danger, he shoves tham back in the coop until he feels like it's safe.

 All of this sunrise drama usually happens before I scoop the poop out of the coop and wash the roosts with Waterless Hand Soap.
 I have a dedicated sponge, WHS bottle, and gloves for this task.